Aiolornis: Description

 Aiolornis is classified as a teratorn, and its past affiliation with the much better preserved Teratornis allows for inferences about its appearance.
 It is usually depicted as a larger version of Teratornis.
 Aiolornis differs from Teratornis in a number of places, most obvious of which is size.
 Its wingspan is estimated to have been between 5 and 5.5 meters, and its weight at around 23 kg, which make it one of the largest, if not the largest, flight-capable bird from North America.

 The holotype material differs from that of T. merriami in a few key ways.
 For instance, present on the os carpi ulnare of Aiolornis is a prominent ridge, which forms the end of the facies articularis ulnaris and extends further beyond this, coming close to the attachment point for the ulno-ulnocarpal ligament.
 This attachment point is also proportionally longer than the same point in Teratornis, and it protrudes more prominently from the bone.
 The facies articularis ulnaris is also slightly more concave than that of Teratornis, with the dorsal rim lower than the ventral rim.

 The partial humerus described in the 1999 paper also differs from that of T. merriami and that of Argentavis magnificens in a number of ways, but most prominently in the fact that the facies dorsalis is fairly flat for the length of the attachment of the M. latissimus dorsi, becoming slightly convex near its distal end, and that the facies posterioris and facies dorsalis meet at a near right angle, with line of insertion of the M. latissimus dorsi following a well-defined "corner" of the margo anteriodorsalis.

 Classification

 Aiolornis is classified within Teratornithidae, which is a family in the order Cathartiformes.
 The order also includes the extinct and extant New World vultures.
+Teratornithidae has only been included in a single phylogenetic analysis, published by Steven Emslie in 1988.
+The analysis was conducted using cranial characters of various taxa within the order Ciconiiformes, with a specific focus on Vulturidae (Cathartidae).
+This analysis included Teratornis merriami as a representative of Teratornithidae, and found the group to be just outside of Vulturidae.